 The 1995 Stock Plan provides for the grant of incentive stock options intended to satisfy the requirements of Section 422 of the Internal Revenue Code of 1986, as amended, nonstatutory stock options and restricted stock awards.
 Incentive stock options may be granted and shares of restricted stock may be awarded only to employees of the Company.
 Nonstatutory stock options may be granted only to employees of and consultants to the Company.
-The 1995 Stock Plan is administered by the Compensation Committee of the Board of Directors, which selects the eligible persons to whom options are granted or restricted stock is awarded and, subject to the provisions of the plan, determines the terms of each option, exercise price and vesting schedule, and, in the case of an award of restricted stock, the purchase price, if any, and the restrictions applicable to the award.
+The 1995 Stock Plan is administered by the Compensation Committee of the Board of Directors, which selects the eligible persons to whom options are granted or restricted stock is awarded and, subject to the provisions of the plan, determines the terms of each option or award, including, in the case of an option, the number of shares, type of option, exercise price and vesting schedule, and, in the case of an award of restricted stock, the purchase price, if any, and the restrictions applicable to the award.